timpark0807/self-taught-swe/README.md

 ## Introduction
 This project is the result of thousands of Google searches on self-taught programming.
-I began noting trends on subjects ranging from best courses and books, to must know concepts and important practices.
+I began noticing trends on topics ranging from best courses and books, to must know concepts and important practices.
 I compiled my findings into this repository in order to track personal progress and showcase skillset to potential employers.
-All concepts, courses, and books listed in this README have been personally learned/completed/read.
+All concepts, courses, and books listed in this README have been personally learned, completed, or read.

 ## Concepts
 - Object Oriented Programming